superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

  ('artist', 2.522)]
 ```

-Remarkably, the model managed to correctly answer the question, despite the actual fact not being present in the Knowledge Graph.
+Remarkably, the model managed to correctly answer the question, despite the actual fact not being present in the training graph.
 This impressive feat indicates the model's ability to interpret and infer information that isn't explicitly included in the graph (incompleteness).

 Furthermore, an interesting observation can be made in relation to the top five relevant entities identified by the model.
 All of these were professions, which suggests that the model has successfully learned and understood the concept of a "profession".
 This understanding goes beyond merely recognizing the term "profession"; the model has evidently grasped the broader context and implications associated with the concept.